AllanSaleh/capstone-project-online-healing/README.md

 # Online Healing

-## Overview
-This is the template that will be used when creating Re:Coded's capstone projects that contain some, or all, of the package used in this project.

 ## Used dependencies
 - Create-React-App with all it's dependencies `Front-end`
 - Eslint using Airbnb guideliness `For linting`